On the administration consoles, why do some users get the SSL security information pop-up message with each page turn?

 If you do not feel confident about working with this site, click No.

-Another possible reason for seeing this message is when you use your own custom domain name, but have not provided Oracle Service Cloud Support with your own digital certificate.
+Another possible reason for seeing this message is when you use your own custom domain name, but have not provided Oracle B2C Service Support with your own digital certificate.
 This results in your site using the *.custhelp.com certificate when it should use its own.

 This message will typically display in the following situations: